Category: IELTS Reading

 • Produce mostly error-free complex sentences

-• Speak fluently and at length on any given topic with almost no hesitation
+• Speak fluently and at length on any given topic with almost zero hesitation

 • Use a range of linking words accurately to develop ideas